Jesper-dev/bloktaui/README.md

 Feel free to ask for any other tech/language you wanna use.
 React is a most, but if you don't like **TS** or **JS** instaed.

+**Never** delete you branch after merge.
+Leave a comment on your PR.

 ### When you commit

 In your commit message you wanna include: